Modern Times

 DC YEAR TWO: As site contributor/fellow Batmanologist Valheru states, DC Y2 comprises many stories referenced from the Kane/Finger era (i.e origins of most of Batman’s rogues gallery).
 The Long Halloween and “Batman: Year Two” go here.
 BY2 through BY3 is comprised mostly of these rogues gallery debuts and LOTDK tales.
 Many of the LOTDK stories just aren’t canon anymore according to DC.
 (Or if they are, they are compressed into near oblivion and all placed into DC Y2.)
 My BY2 is basically the same as DC Y2, also including “Batman: Year Two” and the start of The Long Halloween.

 DC YEAR THREE: Dark Victory and “Venom” occur.
 Dick Grayson debuts as Robin at age 13.
 The JLA debuts here.
-(Timelines in Zero Hour, Batman Secret Files, Villains Secret Files, Nightwing Secret Files, and Guide to the DCU 2000 all list Dick debuting as Robin in DC Y3.)
+(Timelines in Zero Hour, Batman Secret Files and Origins, Villains Secret Files and Origins, Nightwing Secret Files and Origins, and Guide to the DCU 2000 all list Dick debuting as Robin in DC Y3.)
 DC Y3 is basically my BY3 through BY6.

 DC YEAR FOUR: This year comprises many Batman and Robin stories referenced from the late Golden Age (think “pop-crime”).
 DC Y4 is comprised of large chunks of my BY6 and BY7, which contain story references mostly from 1960 through 1967.[1]